Auckland high school cancels mayoral event due to measles outbreak

-Manurewa High School has cancelled a mayoral campaign event that was meant to be held this evening due to the ongoing measles outbreak.
+Manurewa High School has cancelled a mayoral campaign event that was meant to be held tomorrow evening, due to the ongoing measles outbreak.

+As of today there have been 700 cases of measles this year in Auckland - 475 of them in South Auckland.

-The event was to be held from 5.30pm at the high school to give students an opportunity to hear from candidates as part of a civics education programme run by Auckland Council.
+Manurewa's Meet the Candidates event was to be held from 5.30pm on Thursday at the high school to give students an opportunity to hear from candidates as part of a civics education programme run by Auckland Council.

+An email sent this evening by the Board of Trustees chair said a number of cases had been identified at the school.

+The board had decided to postpone all non-school events for health and safety reasons.

 Ten students from the school have now been confirmed to have measles, Auckland Regional Public Health Service's medical officer of health Dr William Rainger said.